There are plenty of opportunities for all ages to discover, be curious and play through captivating experiences that engage the head, heart and hands.

 Derby’s Cultural Education Partnership

-Derby Museums a key partner for Derby’s Cultural Education Partnership (DCEP), an initiative which has been developed in response to the Arts Council of England’s Cultural Education Challenge, launched in October 2015.
+Derby Museums a key partner for Derby’s Cultural Education Partnership (DCEP), an initiative which has been developed in response to the Arts Council of England’s Cultural Education Challenge.

 We are a close-knit and progressive city packed with cultural assets and learning opportunities.
 Together we work closely with our cultural partners and The Mighty Creatives, the East Midlands Bridge organisation, providing high-quality cultural experiences across our city.